-Irritable bowel syndrome, or IBS as it is commonly referred, is a fairly common disorder affecting the large intestine.
+Irritable bowel syndrome, or IBS as it is commonly referred to, is a fairly common disorder affecting the large intestine.
 IBS is also referred to as spastic colon, irritable colon, mucous colitis, and spastic colitis.
-Someone suffering from IBS likely is experiencing symptoms of cramping, abdominal pain, bloating, gas, diarrhea and/or constipation.
+Someone suffering from IBS likely is experiencing symptoms of cramping, abdominal pain, bloating, gas, diarrhea, and/or constipation.
 It is generally a mix of stomach pain or discomfort along with difficulty in your bowel habits, either going too frequently or less often.

 IBS Cause & Diagnosis